YhuoyuH/RetinexMamba/README.md

 ### 3 Prepare the dataset.

-Please download the dataset from [Baidu Netdisk]() and place the data file in the RetinexMamba folder.
+If `data` is empty，please download the dataset from [Baidu Netdisk]() and place the data file in the RetinexMamba folder.

 The final placement should be as follows: